update Updated 15 April 2026

 You can share your experience with incorporating the water mix into integrated management planning at the watershed level through a case study.
 Submissions are welcome in three languages (French, English, Spanish) and should be ½ to 1 page in length, or a maximum of 3,600 characters.
 A royalty-free illustration or one with permission for use, or graphics (in English or easily translatable) may be included.

-Contributions may address the following themes:
+Contributions may be included in one of the following chapters:

 If you would like to submit your case study, please include the name(s) of the author(s) and provide the illustrations as files.